openstack/swift/doc/source/deployment_guide.rst

 network connectivity.
 For example, in a small cluster you might decide to split the zones up by cabinet, with each cabinet having its own power and network connectivity.
 The zone concept is very abstract, so feel free to use it in whatever way best isolates your data from failure.
+Each zone exists in a region.

+A region is also an abstract concept that may be used to distinguish between geographically separated areas as well as can be used within same datacenter.
-Zones are referenced by number, beginning with 1.
+Regions and zones are referenced by a positive integer.

 You can now start building the ring with::